Meshotron2/cluster/Rpi Research.md

 - Viable on the 4 b since it has up to 6 UARTS
 - Helpfull info [here](https://forums.raspberrypi.com/viewtopic.php?t=244827) and [here](https://forums.raspberrypi.com/viewtopic.php?t=105995)
 #### SPI
 - Typocaly is more faster than I2C.
-Look description [here](https://core-electronics.com.au/tutorials/i-spi-with-raspberry-pi.html)
+Look the description [here](https://core-electronics.com.au/tutorials/i-spi-with-raspberry-pi.html)
 #### I2C
 - Apparently the RPi 4 can act as an I2C [slave](https://forums.raspberrypi.com/viewtopic.php?t=265832) so seems also possible.
 Although not sure how many slave pins there are...
 #### USB